Zum Inhalt springen

 Compliance Monitoring

-Automated continuous monitoring with axe-core and Pa11y.
+Automated continuous monitoring from €49 per month.
 Notifications for new barriers from content updates or design changes.
-Regular manual re-audits for comprehensive control.
+Regular manual re-audits.
+More about monitoring

 Strategic Consulting